 For English subtitles start the video then choose text symbol in lower menu.

-Foreseen technical and non technical measures
+Technical and non technical measures done in the project

 - Adding insulation to the walls